Marvel 1985: Plot

 Galactus is shown towering over the city, firing a destructive eye beam.
 Jerry warns Julie that Galactus plans to suck the earth dry with an elemental converter.
 The Lizard surrounds their van along with other villains, including Mole Man, and identifies the confused Jerry Goodman by name.
 Just as Doctor Octopus' tentacle breaks through the windshield and grabs Jerry by his throat, Captain America's flying shield slices it off.
 Toby is shown, returned from the Marvel Universe, with the Avengers assembled behind him.
 As the heroes and villains fight, Toby reunites with his mother and Jerry reveals that it is time to "finish this".

 In a flashback to 20 years prior, Clyde Wyncham's mother blames Jerry for people being hypnotized and the death of Clyde's father.
-When Clyde admits to her that he is a mutant with has reality-altering mind powers, she knocks him in the head with a candlestick, causing severe mental damage.
+When Clyde admits to her that he is a mutant with reality-altering mind powers, she knocks him in the head with a candlestick, causing severe mental damage.
 While Clyde recovers in a nursing home, his comics are taken away.
 He loses his temper and summons the super villains to teach people a lesson.
 Jerry tries to reason with Clyde, but before Clyde can react, Red Skull shoots Jerry.
 Clyde screams "Enough!" and banishes the villains to where they came from.
 With the fight over and the asylum closed, Captain America offers to take Clyde with him to the Marvel Universe.

 Moving ahead in time, Toby is revealed as the author.
 With his creative power, Toby ensures that his father did not die earlier.
 Instead, Toby admits him to a hospital in the Marvel Universe under the care of Donald Blake, where he scores a date with his childhood crush, Jane Foster.
 Jerry recollects how things turned out, thanks to his son, and there is nothing else left to say other than "Excelsior".